BWootBIJC/BWootBIJC/README.md

 - 👋 Hi, my name is Bryant
 - 👀 I’m interested in coding, gaming, and playing music
-- I work for Datably, Inc as a Full Stack Software Engineer in Chattanooga, TN
+- 💻 I work for Datably, Inc as a Full Stack Software Engineer in Chattanooga, TN
-- 🌱 I’m currently learning React, C#, and TailwindCSS.
+- 🌱 Always learning new technologies
+- 📱 Favorite stack to work with...
+C#/.NET Core w/EF, React and Tailwind
-- 📫 For work related inquiries, please contact me at bryant.wooters@gmail.com.
+- 📧 For contracting, please contact me at bryant.wooters@gmail.com.